KarynaMisnik/Linux-notes/README.md

 <ins>Characteristic:</ins> Programs were hard-wired into the machine.

-**Example:** ENIAC (1945), UNIVAC I (1951) – purely batch processing by humans.
+**Examples:** ENIAC (1945), UNIVAC I (1951) – purely batch processing by humans.

-2️⃣ Second Generation (**1950s – early 1960s**) – <ins>Transistors</ins>
+2️⃣ Second Generation (**mid-1950s – 1960s**) – <ins>Transistors</ins>

-**Hardware:** Transistor-based computers, magnetic tape for storage.

-**OS:** Batch processing systems appeared.

-<ins>Characteristics:</ins>

-🔹 Programs were grouped in batches, processed one after another.

-🔹 Introduction of resident monitor programs to handle I/O automatically.

-🔹 Basic job sequencing – the OS could load the next program without human intervention.
+**Hardware:** Code was punched into cards, which were fed into a card reader.

+**OS:** The OS (actually a simple “monitor program”) read jobs from punch cards one by one → batch processing.
+This eliminated the need to rewire the computer for every program.

+Programming method: Punch cards for batch processing

+Programs were written in assembly language or early high-level languages (FORTRAN, COBOL).

+<ins>Characteristic:</ins> Punch cards allowed more flexible and automated program input.

 **Examples:** IBM 7090 series, IBM 1401 with early monitor programs.